NovatecConsulting/react-workshop/src/typescript-intro.md

 This is a quick summary of the TypeScript language for people familiar with JavaScript.

-For an in-depth tutorial on TypeScript and its Type Notation, visit [https://2ality.com/2018/04/type-notation-typescript.html](https://2ality.com/2018/04/type-notation-typescript.html)
+For an in-depth tutorial on TypeScript and its Type Notation, visit:
+[https://2ality.com/2018/04/type-notation-typescript.html](https://2ality.com/2018/04/type-notation-typescript.html)

+Also, check the official documentation: [https://www.typescriptlang.org/](https://www.typescriptlang.org/)

 ## TypeScript Playground